OWASP/owasp.github.io/pages/migration.md

     `bundle exec jekyll serve`

+5. Once the local server is up and ready for connections/testing a destination URL will be displayed in the console output.
+Likely `http://127.0.0.1:4000`.
+(Keep in mind this is only the one project or chapter and so some out-of-scope links may not function correclty.)

-> Note: The instructinos above are Linux centric, they've been tested on Kali and Ubuntu Virtual Machines.
+> Note: The instructions above are Linux centric, they've been tested on Kali and Ubuntu Virtual Machines.